 - 1/4 cup fresh baby carrots, cut into 1/4-inch slices

 - 1 can (15 ounces) pinto beans, rinsed and drained

 - In a large saucepan coated with cooking spray, saute onion and carrots until tender.
 Stir in the beans, broth and salsa.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 3-5 minutes or until reduced slightly.

 - For dumplings, in a small bowl, combine the flour, cornmeal and salt.
 Stir in milk and cheese just until moistened.
 Drop by tablespoonfuls onto simmering soup.

-- Cover and simmer for 15 minutes or until a toothpick inserted near the center of a dumpling comes out clean (do not lift cover while simmering).
-Yield: 2 servings.
+- Cover and simmer for 15 minutes or until a toothpick inserted in the center of a dumpling comes out clean (do not lift cover while simmering).

-Originally published as Bean Soup with Cheddar Cornmeal Dumplings in Cooking for 2 Fall 2008, p55
+Originally published as Ranchero Bean Soup with Cheddar-Cornmeal Dumplings in Cooking for 2 Fall 2008

 Excellent recipe, made with ingredients on-hand, came together quickly, inexpensive, and high fiber.
 For the salsa, I used a chipolte salsa which added lots of"kick".

 I added a bit of cumin just to add a bit of flavor.